-The Goldenrod Showboat was a part of American history since she was built in 1909.
+The Goldenrod Showboat has been a part of American history since she was built in 1909.
 She traveled the rivers of the Midwest, touching the hearts, minds, and imaginations of generations with the broad spectrum of entertainment offered by those who lived aboard until she settled in St. Louis in 1937.
-There she would become a long-time sensation, attracting performers and audiences alike from all over the globe.
+There she would become a long-time sensation, attracting performers and audiences from all over the globe.
 She remained a large part of the entertainment scene of the metropolitan area until her doors were closed in 2001 and she was moved to the Illinois River and docked in Kampsville.
-After a long and tough fight, the Goldenrod lost the battle and was offically decommissioned and later destroyed by fire.
+After a long and tough fight, the Goldenrod lost the battle, was officially decommissioned and was later destroyed by fire.
 We hold all the interior artifacts from the Goldenrod and look to make them reappear in the area.